IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 your local oms-kickstart repository.

-A few key points about packer
+A few key points about Packer
 -----------------------------

 The details above are meant to get you started, the remainder of the document